zhan7856/CSCI2021/README.md

 - takes in operations via command line
 - given another file of words, it can check if those words are correctly spelled
 - free memory and writes to file @ end

+__Project 2: Bitwise Operations and Puzzles__
+- solve a variety of problems using only bitwise operations
+- inputted correct command line args to solve bitwise puzzles